 Based on process type, the post-consumer recycled plastic packaging market can be segmented into mechanical (melting and refining) process and chemical process.
 Based on end-use, the post-consumer recycled plastic packaging market can be segmented into beverage (bottle and dairy products), electronics, home care, pharmaceuticals, and personal care.

 Post-Consumer Recycled Plastic Packaging Market- Regional Outlook:

-Geographically, the post-consumer recycled plastic packaging market is segmented into five key regions: North America, Asia Pacific, Europe, Latin America and Middle East and Africa (MEA).
-North America is the leading manufacturer of post-consumer recycled plastic packaging market as U.S. and Canada have taken major steps to initiate material sorting infrastructures in the regions and is anticipated to witness a healthy growth.
-Asia-Pacific is expected to witness a significant growth over the forecast period driven by the developments in China and India.
+Geographically, the post-consumer recycled plastic packaging market is segmented into five key regions: North America, Asia-Pacific, Europe, Latin America, and the Middle East and Africa (MEA).
+North America is the leading manufacturer of the post-consumer recycled plastic packaging market, as the U.S. and Canada have taken major steps to initiate material sorting infrastructures in the regions and are anticipated to see healthy growth.
+The Asia-Pacific region is expected to see significant growth over the forecast period, driven by developments in China and India.